Philippiella patagonica

-Philippiella is a monotypic genus of flowering plants belonging to the family Thymelaeaceae.
-It just contains one species, Philippiella patagonica Speg.
+Philippiella patagonica is a species of flowering plant belonging to the family Caryophyllaceae.
+It is the sole species in genus Philippiella.

 Description

 It is a sub-shrub, or small shrub.
 It is cushion forming, and dioecious (having male and female reproductive structures which develop only on different plants).

 It has dense, imbricate (tiled) and slightly fleshy leaves.
 Which are arranged in opposite pairs, linear to obovate in shape, rigid and about 1.5 mm long.

 It blooms in spring, with solitary, terminal (at the ends of branches) flowers.
 They are perigynous (borne around the ovary) and subsessile (not completely sessile, a plant stalk).
 They are about 1–2 cm wide and greenish yellow in colour.

 They have 4 sepals, which are carnose (fleshy), with ciliate (having small hairs) margins.
 They also have 4 petals, which are filiform (thread-like in shape), and it has 4 stamens which are episepalous (attached to the sepals).
 The anthers are monothecous (having a sole compartment or cell) and the ovary is 1 celled (uniovulate).
 The style has 2 clefts, The fruit (or seed capsule) dehiscing irregularly at base.
 Inside the seeds are ellipsoid and compressed.